 Yes, you can stand a safe distance in front of the microwave .
 Microwave ovens are designed to keep in radiation.
 Against the glass, there is a protective mesh screen dotted with tiny holes.

-Read moreWhat is microwave radiation examples?
+Read moreWhat is microwave radiation in science?

 Read more